cynicaloptimist/improved-initiative/README.md

 Refer to **CONTRIBUTING.md** if you'd like to contribute code.

+## Linting

+Improved Initiative uses Eslint with prettier to lint the code files.

+Linting happens automatically on commit, but you can also run it manually via: `npm run lint`.

 ## App Settings
 You can configure your instance of Improved Initiative with these settings.
 All are optional, basic functionality should work if you don't specify any.